joelparkerhenderson/strategic-balanced-scorecard/README.md

   * Provide feedback loops for internal processes and external outcomes, in order to continuously improve strategic performance and results.

+NASA says:

+* Align a balanced set of performance metrics with business strategy and vision
+* Provide management and work teams with the information necessary and sufficient to meet their objectives and goals
+* Create “line-of-sight” at lower levels of the organization
+* Foster and support process continuous improvement initiatives

 <h2><a name="metric">How to define a metric</a></h2>